Troy Nehls

 Troy Edwin Nehls (/nElz/ NELZ; born April 7, 1968) is an American politician and former law-enforcement officer serving as the U.S. representative for Texas's 22nd congressional district since 2021.
 Before his election to Congress, he served as the sheriff for Fort Bend County, Texas from 2013 to 2021.
 Nehls is a member of the Republican Party.

-Nehls’s district, which was once represented by prominent representatives Ron Paul and Tom DeLay, includes most of the southwestern portion of the Houston Metropolitan Area, including a portion of the cities of Sugar Land, Needville and Rosenberg.
-It also includes part of the Greater Katy area.

 Nehls is a strong supporter and defender of President Donald Trump, and has, among other things, called for renaming Dulles International Airport after Trump and called on the Republican Party to obediently support whatever Trump says and does.

+On November 29, 2025, Nehls announced that he would not seek reelection in the 2026 elections in order to focus on his family.

 Early life and education

 Nehls was born in Beaver Dam, Wisconsin.
 His father, Edwin Nehls, served in the Korean War and as sheriff of Dodge County, Wisconsin.
 Nehls enlisted in the United States Army Reserve in 1988.
 He served tours of duty in Bosnia, Iraq, and Afghanistan, and earned two Bronze Stars.
 He earned his bachelor's degree from Liberty University and a master's degree in criminal justice from University of Houston–Downtown.